 This feasibility study highlights the promising efficacy and safety of a CMRF procedure for the treatment of SUI.
-This 12-month data are a continuation on the previously published 6-month data indicating positive results of the CMRF procedure for SUI (manuscript accepted).
-While the results show continued benefit out to 12 months post-treatment for all subjects, there is a slight decrease in efficacy from 6-months.
+The 12-month data are a continuation on the previously published 6-month data indicating positive results of the CMRF procedure for SUI.35 While the results show continued benefit out to 12 months post-treatment for all subjects, there is a slight decrease in efficacy from six months.
 Additionally, even though there were minor differences reported between the treatment groups, the small number of subjects makes it difficult to determine any significant differences between them.

-Although the percentage of women with a >50% reduction from baseline in leakage volume at 12-months is similar between groups (50% for Group 1 and 54% for Group 2), the actual mean leakage volume from the 1-hour PWT differed between groups.
-The lower leakage volume reported from the 1-hour PWT in Group 1 at 12-months could be due to a greater amount of subject dropout at 12 months.
-Interestingly, of the 9 women who dropped out of Group 1 before the end of the trial, 8 had improvement from baseline on the 1-hour PWT at their last measured visit; and 5 of the 9 had no leakage at all (0 g of leakage on the 1-hour PWT).
-In addition, when the leakage volumes at the last measured visit are considered, Group 1 has a mean CFB of -4.81 g (vs. -1.75 g for the subjects who completed the 12-month visit).
-Therefore, the population of subjects who were lost to follow up could be selective based on their positive outcomes at their last measured visit.
-Of note, 4 of the 9 dropouts from Group 1 were considered to have moderate SUI (>10-50 g of leakage) at baseline and 3 of these women had no leakage at their last measured timepoint.
+Although the percentage of women with a >50% reduction from baseline in leakage volume at 12 months is similar between groups (50% for group 1 and 54% for group 2), the actual mean leakage volume from the one-hour PWT differed between groups.
+The lower leakage volume reported from the one-hour PWT in group 1 at 12 months could be due to a greater amount of subject dropout at 12 months.
+Interestingly, of the nine women who dropped out of group 1 before the end of the trial, eight had improvement from baseline on the one-hour PWT at their last measured visit, and five of the nine had no leakage at all (0 g of leakage on the one-hour PWT).
+In addition, when the leakage volumes at the last measured visit are considered, group 1 has a mean CFB of -4.81 g (vs.